mphuxd/ux-handbook/docs/04-exercises/01-overview.md

 - Specifications
 - Requirements

 Before you start designing screens, make sure you at least clearly outline the user flow for the primary use case.
-Outlining the steps can organize your thoughts and process while acting as a reference to keep you on track while you wireframe.
+Outlining the steps organizes your thoughts and process while acting as a reference to keep you on track while you wireframe.

 ### Develop